Edisonpark, formerly known as Kwadrant B&F, is located between the Australiëweg , the Oostweg, the Van der Hagenstraat and the Zegwaartseweg.

 How will public transport to the area be adapted or expanded?

-A new bus stop will be built in the area, probably on Zegwaartseweg, to improve public transport to the area.
+We are investigating whether a new bus stop can be built in the neighborhood to improve public transport to the area.

 Will there be parking pressure on the surrounding neighborhoods, and if so, how will this be resolved?

-No parking pressure is expected on the surrounding neighborhoods.
+No parking pressure is expected in the surrounding neighborhoods.
+Parking garages and parking spaces will be constructed in the area.

 Are there plans for charging stations for electric cars?